 We thoroughly enjoyed our visit with Terry, Debbie and Natalie.
 Debbie and Terry were so helpful and enthusiastic to pitch in and help with boat tasks.
 I greatly enjoyed long walks with Natalie.
 It was terrific to spend time getting to know her better.

-Katy, Chris, Justin and Noelle on the A train.
-They spent much of the ride chatting with the woman next to Katy and discover in the process that most New Yorkers are extremely friendly and helpful.
 On July 3rd, we had a full day of sightseeing, starting with the mind boggling scene at Times Square.
 The human brain can not imagine so many people going so fast in so many directions at each corner.
 This phenomena, combined with all the taxis, makes for a impact welcome to Manhattan.
 Keeping the group together is a real challenge, but imperative.
 I will mention at the very onset, just to get the matter over with, that we did NOT see the naked cowboy on this day or any other day of the Neilson visit.
 I realize this is cause for regret, dispair and lifelong disappointment, but sometimes we must face the unfairness in life.

 Robert and Katy enjoy a father/daughter chat.